 - Make sure you are using the recommended winter weather oil for your vehicle, stock de-icing windshield wiper fluid and make sure your coolant is full.

 Reading your owner’s manual to find out more about your car’s safety recommendations and features you can use to your advantage.
-Taking the advice of experts when getting your car winter ready can give you peace of mind and helps save on expensive repairs if something goes wrong.
+Taking the advice of experts when getting your used car ready for winters can give you peace of mind and helps save on expensive repairs if something goes wrong.

 After checking the main vehicle safety components like tires and coolant levels, you should do a final round of checks before you hit the winter roads.